Neck Syndrome

 • Hold your mobile phone at eye level (avoid bending your neck forward).

-• Take regular breaks and perform gentle stretches every 30–40 minutes.
+• Take regular breaks and perform gentle stretching exercises every 30–40 minutes.

 • Choose an ergonomic pillow that supports proper neck alignment during sleep.